VisTrails/VisTrails/doc/usersguide/getting_started.rst

 for Mac from the |vistrails| website: http://www.vistrails.org.
 The precompiled binary currently only supports Mac OS X 10.5.x or higher.
 The disk image should be mounted automatically (Figure :ref:`fig-start-mac_installation`).
-Once uncompression has completed, drag the |vistrails| desktop icon to the Applications folder to install the software.
+Once the disk image is mounted, drag the |vistrails| desktop icon to the Applications folder to install the software.

 .. _fig-start-mac_installation: